octopus-network/omnity-port-solidity/README.md

 The `Omnity port` contract will have a function `mintToken` to mint tokens.
 It has the following parameters:

 * `tokenId`: The token id of the token to be minted.
 * `receiver`: The receiver of the tokens to be minted.
-Which is an account id in NEAR protocol.
+Which is an ETH address.
 * `amount`: The amount of the tokens to be minted.
 * `ticketId`: The unique id of the mint request.
 To prevent replay attack.
 * `memo`: Optional.
 If the token is coming from a transport request (from another execution chain), this parameter will be the memo of the transport request.
 Otherwise, it will be empty.